Nourishing Your Body

 Eating Cleaner

 Sometimes all I want to do is eat 3 chocolate digestives.
 So you know what, sometimes I do.
 When it really calls for it, I do it.
 But I do it with ZERO guilt and negative self-talk.
 For me this has been key to really letting go of the idea that I need to punish myself every time I eat a biscuit or crave a bit of chocolate.
 Just let yourself indulge in the things that you LOVE every now and again.
 You’ve heard everything in moderation right?
 Well it's very true.
 And if you really want to continue to eat as clean as possible, then have a look at ways you can turn your indulgent treats into a ‘healthier’ version of its potentially over sugary and processed counterpart.
 For example, rather than a chocolate bar, could you buy some good quality dark chocolate, melt it and cover some strawberries instead?
 Or perhaps coat some bananas in peanut butter, freeze them for a short while, then coat these in dark chocolate?
 There are SO many ways to enjoy dark chocolate.
 Also a Keiths Ceremonial Grade Cacao instead of Hot Chocolate is the BEST way to enjoy a ‘sweeter’ hot drink, and SO incredibly healthy too.
-You can find Keiths Cacao here.
+Here you can learn more about Keith's Ceremonial Cacao.
 Get creative, have a look online or on Pinterest for some new and exciting ways to enjoy healthier versions of your favourite foods.

 Clean eating is not just about weight loss, it’s about lifestyle and it’s about nourishing your body with whole, nutrient-dense foods and being mindful of what you put in your body.
 By reducing processed foods, sugar, and artificial additives, and focusing on natural, whole foods and drinks, you'll not only feel better but also support long-term health and well-being.
 Start by making small, gradual changes to your diet, and over time, clean eating can become a sustainable, enjoyable and rewarding lifestyle.